 Despite projections over the past decade, coal remains a major force in the global energy market, accounting for almost 40% of electricity generation worldwide.
 It is also a sector with substantial opportunity for corruption, especially as it expands into new markets.
 Learn more about some likely frauds in the industry and what can be done to combat these practices.

 Over the last decade, many publications have proclaimed “the death of coal” (OilPrice, The Atlantic, Business Insider) as the demand for clean energy rises.
 While it’s true that as the economics have improved for renewables, coal power capacity has significantly declined in both Europe and the United States, it seems clear that coal is not nearly in the death spiral many have claimed it is.
 Current estimates for global demand remain stable over the next five years, and coal remains a major fuel in the global energy market.
-According to a recent IEA fuel report, coal accounts for almost 40% of electricity generation and more than 40% of energy-related carbon dioxide emissions.
+In 2019, coal accounted for almost 40% of electricity generation and more than 40% of energy-related carbon dioxide emissions.

 While in both Europe and the United States, coal power generation is lower than it has been in decades, this is countered by increased demand in Asia, where the Chinese market alone accounts for half of global coal consumption.
 And in recent years, there has been increased demand specifically in South and Southeast Asia, where countries like India, Pakistan, Indonesia, and Vietnam are relying on coal to fuel economic growth.
 The region’s share of global coal power generation accounted for almost 80% in 2019, as compared to just 20% in 1990.